shank-scp/spectatorlist/README.md

 * Place SpectatorList.dll in your LabAPI plugins folder

 # Configuration
-* You can configure the text of the hints, making it customizable for you server.
+* You can configure the text of the hints, making it customizable for your server.
 * Example of configuration in Spanish:

 ```